SAML Authentication in RFPIO

 Just-in-Time Provisioning

 With Just-in-Time provisioning, you can use a SAML assertion to create regular and portal users on the fly the first time they try to log in.
 This eliminates the need to create user accounts in advance.
-For example, if you recently added an employee to your organization and have provided access to RFPIO in your SAML Identity Provider, you don't need to manually create the user in RFPIO.
+For example, if you recently added an employee to your organization and have provided access to Responsive in your SAML Identity Provider, you don't need to manually create the user in Responsive.
 When they log in with single sign-on for the 1st time, their account is automatically created for them, eliminating the time and effort with on-boarding the account.
 The new user can be assigned as Admin or Manager or Team Member role by defining the role in the SAML integration.
 Choose None.
 It helps in protecting unauthorized user login through SAML.

 You can also select the default Business Unit for which the SSO login has to be configured (if business unit, a paid add-on has been enabled for your company).